yeasir01/mern-stack-passport-auth/README.md

 ## About This Project

-This is boilerplate code for a MERN stack authentication system using PasspportJS.
-The intent of this project is to create an easy to use, performant login system that can be utilized for any member based web applcation system.
+This is boilerplate code for a MERN stack authentication system using PasspportJS - Local Stratgey.
+The intent of this project is to create an easy to use, full featured, performant login system.

-This project is open source (code contributions welcome).
-The intended is for projects that do not require redux.
-It uses React's built in Context API for managing auth state.

 ## Project Goals
 1) Security